FerasBarahmeh/LMS/README.md

 6) Generate key for app using `php artisan key:generate`
 7) Migration DB `php artisan mi:f --seed`
 8) Set your mail configuration in .env file
-9) Set "APP_URL=http://localhost:8000" in .env file
-10) for testing sure you are install sqlite if you use linux use `sudo apt-get install php-sqlite3`
+9) for testing sure you are install sqlite if you use linux use `sudo apt-get install php-sqlite3`
-# Note
- - in your php config (php.ini) file change the post_max_size and upload_max_filesize	to the max size you wan't uploade
- - Connect to internet

 # How Login
 1) As username: admin password: pasword # admin privilage
 2) As username: instructor password: pasword # instructor privilage
 3) As username: student password: pasword # student privilage

+# Note
+ - in your php config (php.ini) file change the post_max_size and upload_max_filesize	to the max size you wan't uploade
+ - Connect to internet